sptowey/SENG5709-NoSQL-NFIRS/learnings/learnings.md

 ## Ingestion Limitations
 Ingesting the entire spark-processed dataset caused a timeout to occur.
 Solved by ingesting 0000, 0001, 0002, 0003 separatly.
 Maybe looking for a timeout configuration could be useful?
 While there are 3 indexing services enabled by default, it seems that only one task can insert into a datasource at a time.
 So, while trying to run 0000-0003 concurrently into the same datasource, all but one would fail, forcing serial execution.
+However, the subsequent tasks executed much quicker.